effektif/admin-docs/docs/starting.rst

 ------------------
 In case this is an integrated installation with Signavio, please jump to section :ref:`signavio-integration` for setting up synchronization of users.

 To invite other users, go to the organization configuration panel.
-That's located in the dropdown under your name in the top right corner named *My organization*\ .
+That's located in the dropdown under your name in the top right corner named *Organization settings*\ .
 In section Invitations you can enter email addresses of users you want to invite.
 The amount of users that can be invited to your organisation depends on the number of user licenses you have acquired.
 All organisations on an on-premise system share the same license pool.
 This means the shown number of unused licenses is the same in every organisation.
 If one organisation invites another user the count of unused licenses in all organisations decreases.

 A user can be invited to multiple organisations.
 If a user is part of two organisations, he will require two user licenses, one for each organisation he is part of.